jakerogers2022/AdverfunEAS/index.md

 If you are having problems with the app please email this1is1so1awesome@gmail.com

 ### Apps
-**Adverfun**
- Common Questions:
- 1. Do I as a user make money from this app?
-    - No, the developer of the app may make money from advertisements
- 2. Why aren't ads showing up?
-    - Users can only watch 10 ads a day
-    -  The ads may be stopped for a period of time in which none will be shown
- 3. What do I do if the app stops working?
-    - Please email this1is1so1awesome@gmail.com with concerns

 **Xplor**
  Troubleshooting:
  1. Location tracking is not working